openec00/Flask-Media-Collection-App/README.md

 flask db upgrade
 ```
 ```
-Run application - NOTE FLASK_APP=flask-media--collection-app.py entry should be made in.flaskenv or export the variable in your local environment: flask run
+Run application - NOTE FLASK_APP=flask-media-collection-app.py entry should be made in.flaskenv or export the variable in your local environment as seen in the steps above:

+flask run
 ```